Tiai/RPG_GAME/README.md

 ## Future Plans

-- Implement additional features such as Input System and Addressables.
+- Implement additional features such as InputSystem and Addressable.
 - Add more content and challenges to enhance the gameplay experience.

 ## Contact

 For any questions or feedback, feel free to reach out to me via email: wowmilktea222@gmail.com

-# RPG_Game